 Some of the exclusions from the Fund’s portfolio are based on what companies produce: Companies that produce key components for weapons that violate fundamental humanitarian principles through their normal use, are excluded from the Fund.
 In practice, this includes nuclear weapons, cluster munitions and antipersonnel landmines.
-Also, the production of tobacco is a criterion for exclusion of companies from the Fund.
+Also, the production of tobacco and cannabis are criteria for exclusion of companies from the Fund.
 Observation or exclusion may also be decided for mining companies and power producers which themselves or through entities they control derive 30 per cent or more of their income from thermal coal or base 30 per cent or more of their operations on thermal coal.

 Companies may also be excluded from the Fund if they contribute to or are themselves responsible for serious violations of norms.
 These types of exclusions are related to companies’ behaviour.
 The criteria for exclusions on this basis are:

 - serious violations of the rights of individuals in situations of war or conflict;

 - the sale of weapons to states engaged in armed conflict that use the weapons in ways that constitute serious and systematic violations of the international rules on the conduct of hostilities;

 - severe environmental damage;